 When applying for small-business cards, I am always asked the legal name of my business.
 I am an independent contractor, so I do own a business, but do not have a “legal” name for the business.
 How do I answer this question?

-Million Mile Secrets writer Harlan uses an Employer Identification Number (EIN) for his business when applying for business cards, but he still uses his name as his business name.
-Many other MMS team members do the same even though they usually apply for business cards as sole proprietors using their Social Security Number as their business tax ID.
+You could even have an Employer Identification Number (EIN) for your business and still use your name as your business name.
+Many MMS team members do the same even though they usually apply for business cards as sole proprietors using their Social Security Number as their business tax ID.

 Having an official name is more important if you have a storefront or sell goods.
 For example, no one wants to eat at a restaurant called John Smith, but they might want to hire John Smith for his skills as a writer.
 So in Lenny’s case, he should be fine to use his name as his “official” business name on a small-business card application.